zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/timeout-expired.md

 {% include template-execute-thrown.html methodName='WriteToServer' %}

-{% include template-exception.html message='Value cannot be null.' %}
+{% include template-exception.html message='Execution Timeout Expired.
+The timeout period elapsed prior to completion of the operation or the server is not responding.' %}

 ### Example
 {% highlight csharp %}
 // Oops!
-The destination name is null string destinationName = null;
+The specified timeout may be a little bit to low! bulkCopyTimeout = 1;

 using (var connection = new SqlConnection(My.Config.ConnectionStrings.BulkOperations))
 {